samlilburn/Final_Project/README.md

 ### Switching Topics

 During our data procurement phase, we determined the availability of certain data was difficult to find/access.
 The model we wanted to create (determining the likelihood of an employee quitting) was difficult to run without making significant assumptions in the absence of readily available data.

+## New Topic:

+With further invesitgation we zeroed in on a topic that eliminated our previous problems of small datasets and accessible data, real estate.
+We found plenty of information on property records, current sale listings, and property value estimates from https://rapidapi.com/realtymole/api/realty-mole-property-api.

+We will be using the Realty Mole Property API to collect current Property Sale listings of the Greater Richmond area.
+Converting that information and storing it in PostSQL we will then use Supervised Machine Learning to predict the listing and R to create an optimal range for the listing.